It’s the end of an era: Sizzler fizzles out

 Sizzler’s parent company Collins Foods, which also owns the KFC and Taco Bell brands, said in a release that “of the three restaurant brands that Collins Foods operates, Sizzler has been hardest hit during the COVID-19 pandemic”.

 The release went on to say that the chain’s revenue has been slower to recover since COVID, and that the business has been operating at a loss since the pandemic hit.
 Six hundred employees will be affected, although Collins Foods says it will try to “redeploy as many affected Sizzler employees as possible to its KFC and Taco Bell network”.

 As a parting gift that many will be overjoyed to receive, Sizzler has finally revealed the recipe for its cheese toast, that many over the years have tried to emulate.
 The recipe has remained the same since it originated in the US more than 40 years ago.
-Here it is:
+And here it is…

 Sizzler cheese toast

 1. Combine equal amounts of margarine with pecorino cheese and mix to create a paste.